Questions about the nuts and bolts

 + Are you available to help me if I have additional questions after my consultation/tutorial?

 For the most part, yes!
 I’m happy to answer any quick follow up questions you might have, and I’ll provide you with session notes that will hopefully answer your questions too.
 If you require additional help that might need more than just a few quick emails, we can discuss setting up another consultation or tutorial.

 + Do you have any free blog resources you can recommend?

 Definitely!
+The B Bar publishes an entire blog about blogging, and we share many great resources, tips, and articles there.
 I have written several blogging related posts over on my blog.
 You can also check out my wonderful developer Lisa’s Blogkeeping series, the monthly Blog Brunch Twitter meetup, , as well as IFB.
 A great low cost option are e-books I’ve written for The B Bar.